-- If any of the previous conditions are not met, CLP licenses will be transferred as TLP, points will be deducted from the original purchasing CLP, and no points will be awarded to the recipient, regardless of whether they are a CLP member.
+- If any of the previous conditions are not met, CLP licenses are transferred as TLP.
+Points are deducted from the original purchasing CLP.
+No points are awarded to the recipient, regardless of whether they are a CLP member.

 Adobe allows program members to order a current-version license but use a prior version.
 These members can contact Adobe Customer Service to request a serial number for the earlier version of perpetual licenses if they do not already have one.
 Prior-version software is available via ESD and can be purchased through standard resellers.
 The program member must follow all guidelines of the current-version EULA.

 Members with cloud-based subscription products have access to previous versions through the Creative Cloud Packager.